 This article will cover the advantages of brand positioning and the risks of getting your positioning wrong.
+You can learn the key principles and benefits of brand positioning in marketing.

 What makes a good brand positioning?